deepankarkansal/AI_Codes/README.md

 2. M.Tech Career Advisory System using Prolog
 3. Prolog program for searching routes using DFS and Best First Search in between states

+I am also adding the datasets that I used.
 And many more...